-The BMAT will be taken in November 2021.
+The BMAT will be taken on Wednesday 18 October 2023.

 The BMAT is used to assess scientific aptitude and focuses on scientific abilities relevant to the study of Medicine at Cambridge (the BMAT is also used by some other universities).
 It is based on factual knowledge of mathematics and science to GCSE/IGCSE, and doesn’t require special teaching or preparation.

 Information about the BMAT and how to register is available from the BMAT website.

 There is an entry fee for the BMAT, details of fees and dates are available on the BMAT website.
 If you’re a UK/EU student, we are concerned that the entry fee shouldn’t deter you from applying.
 Applicants in receipt of certain financial support may apply for their BMAT fees to be reimbursed.
 Please contact the BMAT Support Team for more information.